Yurii-Dan/Yurii-Dan.github.io/README.md

 ### Small Business Financial Analysis

 This project analyzes financial data of a small business to identify revenue trends, cost drivers, and opportunities for optimization.
-This solution can be adapted to analyze financial data for different types of small businesses.
+This solution can be adapted to analyze financial data for different types of small businesses using custom datasets, making it applicable to real-world scenarios.
 End-to-end workflow: data generation, SQL analysis, and dashboard development.

 **Tools:** Python (Pandas), SQL (PostgreSQL), Tableau